benjacksondev/abyss/_posts/2025-04-25-how-character-decoding-works-kinda.md

 Viewing the source code as hex showed a line feed at the end of the file, which was not showing in text editors.
 The original copy did not end with a line feed.

-The line feed should be there,but the systems are not greatly tested, and I didn’t want to accidentally break something.
+The line feed should be there, but the systems are not greatly tested, and I didn’t want to break something accidentally.
 It’s old code, and the system’s possibly fragile, so I ran truncate -s -1 file_name, removing the last byte from the file, and merged my changes without the added line feed.
-This is essentially what sent me down the rabbit hole of how character encoding/decoding works slightly more than I understood already.
+This is what sent me down the rabbit hole of how character encoding/decoding works more than I understood already.

 I watched a video here: [YouTube](https://www.youtube.com/watch?v=MijmeoH9LT4&t=73s)

 And my understanding became this:

 There was 7-bit ASCII, which was okay but limited the number of characters available.
 With more bits came more character sets.
 As with most things without a standard, things get pretty messy.
 Consequently, the Unicode Consortium put together a reasonable standard that was backwards compatible with ASCII.
-Then, after some iteration, UTF-8 was created as an implementation of Unicode.
+Then, after some iterations, UTF-8 was created as an implementation of Unicode.

 I wanted to make sure I understood it in a little bit more low-level detail, and I’ve been learning Lua, so I decided to try decoding some ASCII in Lua.
 It was pretty easy and looked something like this.